mandouss/sakai-client/Readme.md

 contains Java source code as well as the correct JAR files and other dependencies to correctly use Box's Java SDK.
 Through Box's Java API we created functions to create a new Box Folder.

 The code in App.java consists of multiple functions that define how to create a new folder and share it with a set of users.
-Additionally we were able to figure out how to use OAuth 2.0 authentication that avoids having OIT formally do a security review, which is what would have been necessary had we used JWT Server Authentication.
+Additionally we were able to figure out how to use OAuth 2.0 authentication to connect to our Box Account.
+Users may want to use Server JWT
+Authentication, but our Java code does not support that authentication model.
 Our file utilizes a PostgresSQL database to store access and refresh tokens.
 Access tokens, used to connect to a Box account programmatically, expire every 60 minutes.
 When the token expires, our program will catch the exception associated with an expired access token, send a POST request to Box's token refreshing endpoint, receive new tokens, and replace the old tokens within our database.
-We need to now just determine how to package our Maven project into one executable .Java or JAR file, to successfully run on our PHP server.
+If there is any confusion about the access and refresh tokens, readers can refer to Box's Documentation about how they use OAuth 2.0.

  The main functions are: